 maternal age: Mother’s age in completed years at the birth of her baby.

-median: The midpoint of a list of observations that have been ranked from the smallest to the largest.
+median: is based on the value(s) of the observation(s) at the midpoint of a list of observations ranked from the smallest to the largest.

 median age: The age point at which half the population is older than that age and half is younger than that age.